Our Lips are Sealed

 “But what about his loft?
 I saw you two…”

-“We’re both felinae,” Aya answered, surprised that Madeline didn’t already know the answer to her own question.
+“We’re both felinae,” Aya answered, surprised that Madeline didn’t already know the answer to that question.
 “Unlike humans, physical contact doesn’t equate to sexual contact.
 I assume you’ve seen animals huddle together for warmth or safety?”

 “She must have never seen Cas sprawled out on Levi before,” Tiff laughed out loud.